 X.4.2 Considerations for Reconciliation

 This profile does not describe the specific mechanism or algorithm by which the application performing reconciliation identifies duplicated, overlapping, conflicting or superseded items.
 The RECON automatic reconciliation process should be viewed as an implementation of a clinical decision support service.
 There are a number of heuristics that can be used to facilitate identification of items that may need attention.

+There are two risks that require consideration in systems which identify and merge information.
+If two different systems report the same event and they are not appropriately merged, systems might wind up recording duplicated diagnoses and treatments.
+In the case of medications, this can result in subsequent over-flagging of the duplicated treatment in the EHR.
+Negative consequences of over flagging including:

+Overuse of the provider’s time to correct these errors

+Alert fatigue

+Low morale

+System distrust or minimization of confidence in results of the system

+Implementation of “workarounds” that short-circuit the reconciliation process to avoid consequences.

+These consequences could lead to the same kinds medical errors that this profile is meant to mitigate.

+A second risk is simply the reverse problem.
+If the system identifies two events as being the same event when they are in fact different, this can result in missed diagnoses or allergies, and failure to identify duplicated treatments which increased toxicity leading to other health complications for the patient.

+To avoid these risks, we require that systems import the identifiers used in entries, and export these identifiers on output.
+Using preexisting identifiers consistently enables information systems to identify data that has migrated across systems.

 There are a number of considerations that implementers should consider when creating these algorithms.
 The heuristics described below are provided to make implementers aware of the issues and opportunities available within the clinical data provided in IHE profiles to assist in the automation of the reconciliation process.
 There are a few cases where the RECON Profile mandates a particular behavior of the system implementing the Reconciliation Agent Actor.
 These are described in numbered conformance requirements in the sections below.
 We have ordered these heuristics based on the relevance to the reconciliation process.